Active Listings

 -

-The Voice of Hind Rajab (15) – TBA
+The Voice of Hind Rajab (15) – 30th January to 1st February

 January 29, 2024.
 Red Crescent volunteers receive an emergency call.
 A 6-year old girl is trapped in a car under fire in Gaza, pleading for rescue.
 While trying to keep her on the line, they do everything they can to get an ambulance to her.
 Her name was Hind Rajab.